 The Personnel Officer will investigate all reports of harassing or offensive behavior promptly, fairly and discreetly.
 Investigatory procedures may vary from case to case depending upon the circumstances.
 The investigation will be conducted as confidentially as possible.
 During the investigation, the Personnel Officer may seek assistance from Departmental Personnel as needed.
 The Personnel Officer may recuse himself/herself from the investigation if a conflict of interest arises.
+If a conflict of interest arises, the Personnel Officer may recuse himself/herself from the investigation.
+Under this circumstance, the City Manager or his/her designee may select an outside investigator to conduct the investigation.
 All employees have a responsibility both to cooperate fully with the investigation and to keep the matter confidential whether the employee is the accused person, the complainant, or merely a potential witness.
 Persons who are interviewed are prohibited from discussing the matter outside the course of the investigation with coworkers, friends, or management.
 The City will keep the information it gathers as confidential as possible, consistent with state and federal laws and the needs of the investigation.